mich4ld/redis-client/README.md

 - `net`
 - `tls`

 This client is not perfect and can be not stable.
-I created it for learning how Redis and TCP works.
+I created it for learning how Redis protocl and TCP works.
 ### Better production-ready Node.js clients:
 - `ioredis` (https://github.com/luin/ioredis)
 - `node-redis` (https://github.com/NodeRedis/node-redis)